KrashKartMedia/WooCommerce-Custom-Shipping-Plugins/README.md

 Installation
 ===================================
+1.Using WordPress Admin:
+Add new plugin by going to Plugins > Add New > Upload and select the zipped file from your download location.

+1a.Using FTP:
+Download Zipped file.
+Unzip Folder.
+Upload to wp-content/plugins

+2. Avtivate plugin.
+3. Under WooCommerce > Settings >  you'll see a shipping tab.
+Enable shipping.
+UNABLE all shipping methods by uchecking the box under each shipping method. (yoursite.com//wp-admin/admin.php?page=woocommerce_settings&tab=shipping&section=WC_Shipping_Flat_Rate)
+4. Enjoy!

 Under Products > Attributes, add a new attribute called Size.
 Add terms to the attribute called Small, Medium, Large, Extra Large, Jumbo.